Dermatology Billing Services in New Mexico

 Every NM payer has specific rules for dermatology claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial dermatology claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial dermatology claims.
 We know their NM specific fee schedules, prior authorization requirements for dermatology procedures, and their appeal timelines when claims are denied.
 Tangential (11102), punch (11104), and incisional (11106) have different RVUs.
 Wrong selection costs revenue.

-Centennial Care routes dermatology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes dermatology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own dermatology authorization and billing rules that we manage.

-Novitas Solutions processes Medicare dermatology claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around lesion count coding to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare dermatology claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around lesion count coding to prevent medical necessity denials.

 Denial Prevention for New Mexico Dermatology